NumGrad-Pull: Numerical Gradient Guided Tri-plane Representation for Surface Reconstruction from Point Clouds: Method

 \subsection{Numerical Gradient}

 While tri-plane representations enhance geometric feature learning and accelerate training, they introduce a locality issue because spatial features are stored in a grid-based structure.
 Accordingly, each forward pass only considers neighboring features within a small spatial region, limiting the optimization of tri-plane features to adjacent grids.
 Following previous works~\cite{neuralpull_ma, chen2023gridpull, implicit_li, koneputugodage2024small}, we initially compute the gradient term $\nabla \Phi(\cdot)$ in Eq.~\ref{eq:pull} using analytical gradients.
-However, this attempted approach proves unstable as it only propagates guidance to limited features in one forward pass, preventing proper convergence of the tri-plane-based neural SDF.
+However, in our tri-plane setting, this direct analytical-gradient variant provides a highly local and cell-dependent optimization signal, which can make the optimization sensitive to grid discretization and lead to less stable convergence, especially for sparse unoriented point clouds.
 The detailed reasons are explained as below:

 Given a query point $q = (x, y, z)$ and a plane resolution $N^2$, the feature extraction for the tri-plane encoding from the $XY$ plane can be achieved via bilinear interpolation.
+We describe the interpolation in the normalized plane coordinate system as follows.
 First, we scale the query point by the plane resolution: $q_{xy} = (x, y) \cdot N$, and define the coefficients for bilinear interpolation at the four corners of the grid as:

 where $\beta_x$ and $\beta_y$ are the interpolation coefficients along the $x$- and $y$-axes, respectively.
 The resulting feature vector $\gamma_{xy}(q_{xy})$ from the $XY$ plane is then given by:

 After performing bilinear interpolation on each of the three planes ($XY$, $XZ$, and $YZ$), the final feature vector is obtained by aggregating the features from each plane: